Employee Leaves, Holidays, and Other Absences

 3. Pay and Benefits for Shared Leave Recipient

 Shared leave is paid at the recipient's rate of pay by the recipient's department.
 An employee receiving shared leave is considered to be in pay status and will continue to receive benefits equal to those received prior to the start of shared leave.

 Any vacation and sick leave accrued during each pay period must be exhausted before shared leave hours are used.

 Once an employee has returned to work for at least 20 days, the shared leave awarded but not yet used will be deleted and therefore, unavailable to the recipient except as described in C1 above.

 4. Shared Leave Departmental Responsibilities

-The department/unit head's signature is required for all shared leave requests submitted by department/unit employees prior to forwarding the requests to the Division of Human Resources.
+The department/unit head's signature is required for all shared leave requests submitted by department/unit employees prior to forwarding the requests to Human Resources.